top of page

 Q: What actually happens in a couples counselling session?

-A: Most sessions involve both partners sitting down with a trained therapist to talk through what’s not working and what you both want to change.
-The counsellor facilitates the conversation so you’re not talking over each other or stuck in the same loop.
+A: In most sessions, both partners sit down with a trained therapist.
+You’ll discuss what’s not working and what you want to change.
+The counsellor facilitates the conversation.
+This way, you won’t talk over each other or get stuck in the same loop.
 They help you focus on patterns rather than blame.

 Think of them as a neutral third party who keeps things calm and productive.
-They will help you understand how does couples counselling work.
-It is common to find communication has become challenging so working on this and being able to say what you are thinking as well as listening to what is being said can really help improve situations.
+They will help you understand how couples counselling works.
+It’s common for communication to become challenging.
+Working on this can help you express your thoughts and listen to each other.
+This can significantly improve your situation.

 Q: Do we always attend sessions together?

-A: Usually yes, but many counsellors offer individual sessions as well.
-These can help you explore personal matters you may not yet feel like talking about in front of your partner, or past experiences that affect the relationship now.
-Sessions together are where you work on communication, agreements and shared goals.
-Attending together can encourage openness.
-Sometimes it may be necessary to have online or hybrid sessions and this can be discussed and arranged with your therapist.
+A: Usually, yes.
+However, many counsellors offer individual sessions as well.
+These can help you explore personal matters you may not feel ready to discuss in front of your partner.
+They can also address past experiences that affect your relationship now.
+Sessions together focus on communication, agreements, and shared goals.
+Attending together encourages openness.
+Sometimes, it may be necessary to have online or hybrid sessions.
+You can discuss and arrange this with your therapist.

 Q: What can we expect in the first session?

-A: The first session is usually about building trust, rapport and communication.
-Gaining insight about what is happening and how you got to that point.
-The therapist may ask about your relationship history, recent challenges and what you want out of counselling.
-It’s also a chance to see if the therapist is a good fit.
-You don’t need to prepare a speech, just be honest about why you’re there.
+A: The first session is about building trust, rapport, and communication.
+You’ll gain insight into what’s happening and how you got to this point.
+The therapist may ask about your relationship history, recent challenges, and what you want from counselling.
+It’s also a chance to see if the therapist is a good fit for you.
+You don’t need to prepare a speech; just be honest about why you’re there.

 Q: Is relationship counselling the same as couples counselling?

 A: They overlap, but relationship counselling can apply to any relationship dynamic, not just romantic partners.
-People might seek help for family issues, friendships, co-parenting or business partnerships.
-The focus stays on healthy communication and rebuilding trust, regardless of the type of relationship.
+People might seek help for family issues, friendships, co-parenting, or business partnerships.
+The focus remains on healthy communication and rebuilding trust, regardless of the type of relationship.

 Q: What methods do counsellors use?

-A: Many draw from evidence-based approaches like Emotionally Focused Therapy, Gottman-based methods, or systemic therapy.
+A: Many therapists draw from evidence-based approaches like Emotionally Focused Therapy, Gottman-based methods, or systemic therapy.
 You don’t have to study these ahead of time.
 The therapist explains tools as you go, like how to de-escalate arguments or make requests instead of complaints.
-Some therapists may use an integrative model
+Some therapists may use an integrative model.

 Q: Is counselling actually effective or just a last-ditch effort?

-A: Counselling helps many couples reconnect, communicate better and understand each other on a deeper level.
-It’s not magic and it doesn’t “fix” things by itself, but it gives you structure, skills and accountability.
-Couples who go earlier rather than waiting until things collapse tend to get the best results.
+A: Counselling helps many couples reconnect, communicate better, and understand each other on a deeper level.
+It’s not magic, and it doesn’t “fix” things by itself.
+However, it provides structure, skills, and accountability.
+Couples who seek help earlier, rather than waiting until things collapse, tend to see the best results.

 Q: What if things don’t improve?

-A: Sometimes counselling helps couples find clarity and separate with less conflict.
+A: Sometimes, counselling helps couples find clarity and separate with less conflict.
 It’s still a form of support.
-The goal is not always to save the relationship at any cost but to help both people find a healthy path forward.
+The goal isn’t always to save the relationship at any cost but to help both people find a healthy path forward.

-We understand paying for counselling can be difficult.
-In order to make sessions accessible, our therapists may offer some reduced fee sessions.
-If you feel you would benefit from this please do discuss it with us so we can help you work through the challenges going on.
-Each therapist has their fees on their profile.
+We understand that paying for counselling can be difficult.
+To make sessions accessible, our therapists may offer some reduced-fee sessions.
+If you feel you would benefit from this, please discuss it with us.
+We want to help you work through the challenges you’re facing.
+Each therapist has their fees listed on their profile.

 Q: What’s the price range for relationship counselling?